aws-samples/serverless-eda-insurance-claims-processing/README.md

 ![new_claim](images/new_claim.png)

 Fill in all the fields.
-Please note that the event date should be in future from today after the policy creation date.
-So if you are testing this step right after registration, select the next day for the occurrence date.
+Note that the occurrence date must fall within the policy's active window (from policy creation date to 6 months later) and cannot be in the future.
+The form defaults the occurrence date to 5 days before today, so a straight submission should work without editing the date — adjust it only if you need to test a rejection.

 ![claim_form](images/claim_form.png)